jay-meister/phoenix-gen-tutorial/learn-phoenix-gen.md

   </div>
 ```

-Now we can go to localhost:4000/posts/new and should be able to see the draft checkbox.
-If we tick the checkbox, and add a title and body, and press submit then in the terminal you should see that the draft key value pair is in the form's payload, but it is not added to the database.
+Now we can go to `localhost:4000/posts/new` and should be able to see the draft checkbox.
+If we tick the checkbox, add a title and body, and press submit then in the terminal you should see that the draft key value pair is in the form's payload, but it is not added to the database.

 ```elixir
 "post" => %{"body" => "A body", "draft" => "true", "title" => "A title"}